stuartthomson/delineators/README.md

 # easy-delineators

-This extension adds a command and keybinding for it to add delineators of a configurable length
+This extension adds a command and keybinding for it to add delineators of a configurable length.

+## Use

+Press `shift + ctrl + /`

 ## Extension Settings